Teradata/developer-resources/docs/install-ai-unlimited/install-manager-AWS/prod-aws-console-deploy-ai-unlimited.md

 ## Specify stack details and options

 1. Provide a stack name.
 2. Review the parameters.
-Provide values for the required ones.
+Provide values for the required parameters.
 Your organization might require others.

 :::note
 The parameters for each template vary.
-You might see some in the table that you don't see in the AWS console.
+You might see some parameters here that you don't see in the console.
 :::

 ***We are working on the table/scrollbar issues.***